ChrisDelf/mud_backend/README.md

 type:get
 #
 /game/monsterlist/{mapid}
+Description:
+Returns a list of monsters related to the map that is generated
 #
-returns a list of monsters related to the map that is generated

 type:get
 #
 /game/generatemap/{userid}
-#
+Description:
-generates a dungeon map and returns the map and user object
+Generates a dungeon map and returns the map and user object

 example output
 ```{